ryosuke110/Quercus-commongarden/README.md

 Processed datasets are available through Dryad (doi:10.5061/dryad.4f4qrfjtd).

-Raw sequencing reads are available through DDBJ (BioProject: PRJDB40283).
+Raw sequencing reads have been deposited in DDBJ under BioProject PRJDB40283 and will be released upon publication.

 Detailed analytical procedures are described in workflow.md.